DragonSenses/visionize/architectural-decision-log.md

 ### React toast component

+React toast is a term that can refer to different packages or components that allow you to display notifications or messages to your users in a pop-up style.
+These notifications are often called toasts because they appear and disappear like a toast popping out of a toaster.
+Some examples of react toast packages are:

+- [react-hot-toast](https://react-hot-toast.com/): A lightweight and customizable package that supports RTL, swipe to close, emoji, animations, and more.
+- [react-toastify](https://www.npmjs.com/package/react-toastify): A popular package that offers easy setup, dark mode, pause on hover, promise API, and more.
+- [sonner](https://sonner.emilkowal.ski/), an opinionated toast component with fluid animations for swiping and transitions.

 Going to use **sonner**, an opinionated toast component for React.
 It has clean enter and exit animations.
 Here are the [motivations to why sonner was made](https://emilkowal.ski/ui/building-a-toast-component).

 - [sonner](https://sonner.emilkowal.ski/)